jcdk/microact/README.md

-# ipinpro-fork
+# Microact
-Fork of ipinpro
+Fork of ipinpro, Microact is a wordpress theme that supports place-based community with the exchange of small, replicable actions.